Discover more from Activist Explorer Newsletter, by Juliana Barnet

 Granted, the themes of the two movies are different: Billy Elliot is about the power of art to overcome preconceptions and stereotypes, with the strike being a subplot and context.
 Pride looks at how two very different subcultures overcome deep mistrust to find common ground, not only to support one another’s struggles, but to form real human connections.

-The more individual focus of Billy Elliot is not why I think it is an unfortunate, stereotyped depiction of the workers’ movement.
+The more individualistic focus of Billy Elliot is not why I think it is an unfortunate, stereotyped depiction of the workers’ movement.
 After all, fiction illuminates social issues precisely because it shows them up close, through the struggles of individuals.

-Moreover, unlike Pride, where the union women are as key as the men, in Billy Elliot the women of the strike are not present.
+Moreover, unlike Pride, where the union women are as key as the men, in Billy Elliot the women of the strike are simply not present.
 [For an excellent view of the real role of women in that strike, see Women in the Miners’ Strike, 1985-5.]

 Anti-union details sneak past our awareness